MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/optimize-models.md

 ms.reviewer: v-brycho
 ---

-# Optimize your 3D models to use with Dynamics 365 mixed-reality applications
+# Optimize your 3D models to use with Dynamics 365 Guides or in Power Apps mixed-reality components

-For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized before using with Dynamics 365 mixed-reality applications, such as Dynamics 365 Guides.
+For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized before using with Dynamics 365 Guides or in an app created with Power Apps that includes mixed-reality components.
 Third-party applications that convert CAD files often have tools that can optimize content as well.

 The following table lists software tools that you can use to convert and/or optimize your CAD files or intermediate files and export them as a supported file format.
 Your use of third-party applications is subject to terms between you and the third party. [!include[cc-microsoft](../../includes/cc-microsoft.md)] does not endorse any particular third-party application and assumes no responsibility or liability for any third-party application you elect to use.